Columbine Hall and the Manor of Thorney Columbers

 20th century

-in 1914 the farm and land was sold to the Potter family and for a time farnmed by Henry Potter..
+In 1914 the farm and land was sold to the Potter family and for a time farnmed by Henry Potter.
 In WW2 a school for training land army girls was set up, training around 40 girls (see images in trades and crafts)

 In the 1940s the hall was listed in the Town & County Planning Act 1947: Section 30, Buildings of Special Architectural Interest or Historic Crown Properties.
 Under the Civil Parish of Stowupland, 11/891 Columbine Hall owner: Ministry of Agriculture, fisheries and Food: occupier A. A. Rednall.

-In 1947 this short history of Columbyne Hall was printed in the Stowmarket Notebook as past of a longer peice on Stowupland.
+In 1947 this short history of Columbyne Hall was printed in the ‘Stowmarket Notebook’ as part of a longer piece on Stowupland.
 The author goes on to object to the ‘white unsightly bungalows standing in rows like railway carriages bewteen the the hall entrance drive and Thorney Green.’
 (Columbine Bungalows and later Columbine Close were built on part of the Green).

 In 1993 the Hall and 29 acres were bought by Hew and Leslie Stevenson